About Us

 1994

-Sonshine Cove located in Notre Dame du Laus, Quebec is completed.
-After arranging with the local town’s volunteer fire department to practice fire-fighting by burning down the rest of the old cottage, a new camp building was designed and built.
+Sonshine Cove located in Notre Dame du Laus, Quebec was completed.
+After arranging with the local town the new camp building was designed and built.
 Our first summer camp happened in 1994.
 Since then, Sonshine Cove has provided many camps for children, teenagers and adults with intellectual and physical disabilities.
-This is a fully-accessible residential camp offering week long March Break and summer camps as well as weekend respite camps through out the year.

 1996

-Sonshine opens its Apple Lane group home which grew out of a need for a group of teenagers looking for a new residence as their home when Ottawa CAS was being closed.
-Apple Lane currently is the permanent home for 8 men and women with developmental and physical disabilities as well as complex medical needs.
+Sonshine opened its first group home which is now the permanent home for 9 men and women with developmental and physical disabilities as well as complex medical needs.

 1998